reefeconley/reefeconley.github.io/_pages/cv.md

 Music: University of Cambridge Concert Band (President and Treasurer), Girton College Orchestra, St John's College Big Band, University of Cambridge Brass Band
 Rowing: Men's 2nd VIII (Girton College)

+## Scholarships and Awards

+---

+**Sir Arthur Arnold Scholarship**
+Awarded by Girton College, Cambridge for outstanding academic achievement in 2024–25.

+**Girton College Travel Award**
+Awarded by Girton College, Cambrdige for high-quality and constructive travel for scientific research.

+**Worts Travelling Scholars, Sir Bartle Frere’s Memorial, and Mary Euphrasia Mosley Awards**
+Awarded by the University of Cambridge for investigations in countries outside of Great Britain, for the purpose of scientific research.

 ## Research experience

 ---